THE EARTH PRIZE

 • Parent’s or legal guardian’s email address (Participants only)

-Students will be invited by their Supervisor to collaborate in a team on The Earth Prize Submission Portal.
-Each Participant will be required to complete a student verification with their personal information.
+Students will be invited by their Supervisor or Team Lead to collaborate in a team on The Earth Prize Submissions Portal.
+Each Participant will be required to complete a student verification form with their personal information.

-As soon as the teams have been created and verified, the Participants can start working on their submissions.
-The deadline to create a team is the 30th November 2023 at 12h00 PM CET.
+As soon as their team has been created and verified, Participants can start working on their submission.
+The deadline to create a team is the 30th November 2024 at 12h00 PM CET.

-By the end of the Registration Phase, Participants must confirm their participation in The Earth Prize competition by submitting (i) their Student Verification Form, (ii) their Problem Definition and (iii) a Motivation Statement by the 30th November 2023, at 12h00 PM CET.
+By the end of the Submissions Phase, Participants must confirm their participation in The Earth Prize competition by submitting (i) their Student Verification Form, (ii) their Problem Definition and (iii) a Motivation Statement by the 31st January 2025, at 12h00 PM CET.
 The aim of this step is to encourage Participants to reflect upon their interests and motivations.

 Participants are required to confirm their personal information, including full name, date of birth, gender, name and address of their school / educational program and country/city they live in.